 Oftentimes people think that they can sacrifice sleep, and can live on 6 hours a night.
 However, research suggests that adults need at least 7-8 hours of sleep each night to be well-rested.

 If you are in a chronic state of sleep deprivation, your brain is flooded with stress hormones like cortisol which cause inflammation in your mind and body.
-Over time, you put yourself at risk of becoming physically ill and possibly depressed or anxious.

-Adequate sleep, on the other hand, helps stabilize your mood, appetite, memory, energy and boosts your immune system.
+Adequate sleep, on the other hand, helps stabilize your mood, appetite, memory, and energy and boosts your immune system.

 4. Get off your phone